Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: -self-concordant convex-concave functions

 In the following, we present three commonly used symmetric cones and their algebraic properties, which are essential to the development of our algorithm.

-\subsection{Self-concordant convex-concave functions}
+\subsection{$\alpha$-self-concordant convex-concave functions}

-In this subsection, we introduce the concept and basic properties of $\alpha$-self-concordant convex-concave functions.
-They provide the theoretical tools for analyzing Newton's method for finding saddle points, and extend the notion of self-concordant convex functions.
+In this subsection, we review the definition and basic properties of $\alpha$-self-concordant convex-concave functions.
+They provide the theoretical tools for analyzing Newton's method for finding saddle points.
+We begin with the classical notion of self-concordant convex functions.

 \begin{definition}[{\cite[Definition~2.1]{nemirovski1999self}}] Let $\E$ be a Euclidean Jordan algebra, $\X \subset \E$ be an open convex domain, and $\alpha>0$.
-A convex function $ f\in C^3(\X)$ is called $\alpha$-self-concordant on $\X$ if the following conditions hold: \begin{enumerate} \item $f$ is a barrier for $\X$, i.e., $f(x^{(k)}) \to \infty$ along every sequence of points $x^{(k)}\in \X$ converging to the boundary of $\X$; \item For all $x\in \X$ and $h_x \in \E$,
+A convex function $ f\in C^3(\X)$ is called $\alpha$-self-concordant on $\X$ if the following conditions hold: \begin{enumerate} \item $f$ is a barrier for $\X$, i.e., $f(x^{(k)}) \to \infty$ along every sequence of points $x^{(k)}\in \X$ converging to the boundary of $\X$. \item For all $x\in \X$ and $h_x \in \E$,

 \end{enumerate} If $\alpha=1$, $f$ is called standard self-concordant.
-An $\alpha$-self-concordant convex function $f$ is said to be nondegenerate if the quadratic form $D^2 f(x) \succ 0$ for all $x\in \X$. \end{definition}
+An $\alpha$-self-concordant convex function $f$ is said to be nondegenerate if $D^2 f(x) \succ 0$ for all $x\in \X$. \end{definition}

-It is well known that an $\alpha$-self-concordant convex function admits a Dikin's ellipsoid bound, which characterizes the local geometry induced by its second-order derivative.
+It is well known that an $\alpha$-self-concordant convex function satisfies a Dikin ellipsoid bound, which characterizes the local geometry induced by its second-order derivative.

 \begin{theorem}[{\cite[Theorem 2.1.1]{nesterov1994interior}}] Let $\E$ be a Euclidean Jordan algebra and $\X \subset \E$ be an open convex domain.
-Let $f$ be an $\alpha$-self-concordant convex function on $\X$ and $x,\, \dx \in \E$.
+Let $f$ be an $\alpha$-self-concordant convex function on $\X$, $x\in \X$, and $\dx \in \E$.
 If $r:=\sqrt{\frac{1}{\alpha} D^2 f(x)[\dx, \dx] }<1$, then $x+\dx \in \X$ and for all $h_x\in \E$,

 \end{theorem}